Image by Sean Hagen

 Some of the best plants for an office are those requiring little care.
 After all, not everyone has a green thumb.
 Many cool office plants are easy to care for.
-Some good plants for the office include pothos, philodendron, spider plant, snake plant, and of course, the reliable cactus.
+Some good beginner plants for the office include:

-- Pothos adapts well to a variety of office conditions, from low light levels to brighter ones.
-This easy-care plant, with heart-shaped, white-splotched leaves, makes a lovely addition sitting on a desk, shelf, or table.
+- Pothos - Pothos adapts well to a variety of office conditions, from low light levels to brighter ones.
+This easy-care plant, with heart-shaped, white-splotched leaves makes a lovely addition sitting on a desk, shelf or table.

-- Spider plant is not only one of the cool office plants with its small spiderettes hanging down, but it’s also one of the easiest plants to grow indoors.
+- Spider plant – Spider plant is not only one of the coolest office plants with its small spiderettes hanging down, but it’s also one of the easiest plants to grow indoors.
 Stick it up high for all to admire.